How might we design and build an MVP feature?

-I Heart Jane wanted to offer cannabis stores the ability to flag items on sale.
+I Heart Jane, a cannabis marketplace, needed to offer stores the ability to flag items on sale.
 Still a startup, they needed an effective solution immediately vs a full-featured experience.
-With one full-time and one part-time engineer, I set out to research, design, and plan a vital sales tool.
+With one full-time and one part-time engineer, I set out to research, plan, and design a vital sales tool.

 Cannabis products come by the gram, the ounce, and the number of items in a package.
 The industry has also embraced typical sale strategies you’d see anywhere.
 Such as day-of-the-week, veterans discount, 2-for-1s, loyalty discounts, and the like.